vikingair/morfi/README.md

 implementing Morfi instead of using any other form handling library.
 Meanwhile, many other form handling libraries have appeared, but I've tested them and learned from them.

-Bad news are that the lib became slightly bigger, almost 3 kB gzipped, but luckily this is still much smaller than most other libs out there.
+Bad news are that the lib became slightly bigger, 2.3 kB gzipped, but luckily this is still much smaller than most other libs out there.

 Some of the below links do not work properly anymore.
 You can however navigate through the